‘A friend to anyone’: Beloved tennis player dies after collapse on Summerlin court

 Hubbard said that Sunday was the second time he had seen a player collapse on the courts.
 Another man collapsed on a Red Rock tennis court about eight years ago, he said.

-“To see a friend go down like that, it’s definitely tough,” he said Monday.
+“To see a friend go down like that, it’s definitely tough,” Hubbard said Monday.
 “For everyone in Las Vegas who played tennis with him, it was a really sad day.”

 Dan Michalski, a fellow recreational tennis player, said Vannah helped organize a party last month for more than 100 tennis players across the valley to celebrate after each player’s new ratings came out.

-Note: A previous version of this story misstated the year the Red Rock Country Club won championships, who tried to revive Vannah and the date of the memorial service.